lambrospetrou/gomicroblog/README.md

 # MicroBlog
 Micro blog service powered by Go - blog.lambrospetrou.com will be based on this!

-## Work-flow
+## Directory structure

 The blog will have three folders related to blog articles as follows:
-1. *published* contains all the articles ready for publishing
+1. *_published* contains all the articles ready for publishing
-2. *pending* contains all the finished articles that are yet to be moved to *published* folder
+2. *_pending* contains all the finished articles that are yet to be moved to *published* folder
-3. *drafts* contains all unfinished articles that are in progress and should not be published when the generator creates the website
+3. *_drafts* contains all unfinished articles that are in progress and should not be published when the generator creates the website

 ### Blog Article